-6. Provide follow-up tips and tricks.
+6. Offer follow-up tips and tricks.

 Periodically collect feedback from your team to determine pain points and where they’re having success.
-If your reps are having similar difficulties regularly or are consistently confused about certain parts of the product, look into the issue and disseminate the solution to your team.
+If your reps are regularly having similar difficulties or are consistently confused about certain parts of the product, look into the issue and disseminate the solution to your team.

 7. Incorporate CRM usage into professional development.

-Your leadership team sets an example for the rest of your reps, so have every manager incorporate CRM usage into their one-on-ones with direct reports and foster use of the software.
+Your leadership team sets an example for the rest of your reps, so have every manager incorporate CRM usage into their one-on-ones with direct reports to help foster use of the software.

 But every stick needs a carrot, and that comes in the form of SPIFs.
-They're a sales standby for a reason -- they work.
+They're a sales staple for a reason — they work.
 Run small contests tied to data only found in the CRM, such as rewarding the reps who have all of their deals logged in the CRM or their pipelines fully complete by their manager one-on-ones.